 You’re probably already video-chatting with friends and family members outside your home, but don’t forget that even younger kids would love to see their friends on screen.
 We FaceTimed with a few of my daughter’s daycare friends this week, and she lost her mind with delight.

 Get Outside (But Not Too Far)

 Yes, we should all be staying far away from other people.
 But it’s still a good idea to make time to get fresh air at least once a day, preferably in your own neighborhood and not in a large public place.
-Kids refuse to get off the couch?
+Do kids refuse to get off the couch?
 Set up a DIY obstacle course, or challenge them to a race.
 Raining?
-Perfect excuse to jump in some muddy puddles.
+The perfect excuse to jump in some muddy puddles.